iled/gsimcli/docs/gui.rst

    Example of the **Data/Batch** settings pane

-   In this example, 3 networks were selected and the order in which they are going to be homogenised is being changed (the network *rede000005* will be the last one).
+   In this example, three networks were selected and the order in which they are going to be homogenised is being changed (the network *rede000005* will be the last one).

    The options below :ref:`batch_decades` are grayed out because :ref:`batch_networks` is enabled.